chojnac/Dumpling/README.md

         .renderAttributedString(theme: theme)
 ```

-You will find more advence examples in the [project example playground](https://github.com/chojnac/Dumpling/tree/main/Examples/Playground.playground)
+You will find more advanced examples in the [project example playground](https://github.com/chojnac/Dumpling/tree/main/Examples/Playground.playground)

 ## License